Character (film): Production

+Principal photography began in Rotterdam on 30 May 1996.
 Most scenes of the film were shot in Wrocław, Poland.

 Release

-Sony Pictures Classics acquired the distribution rights of the film for release in North America.
+Sony Pictures Classics acquired the distribution rights of the film for release in the United States.

-2020 4K Restoration
+2020 4K restoration

 In 2020, Dutch FilmWorks announced they would be releasing a 4K restoration of the film throughout different cinemas.
 This restoration was performed from the original negative by the Eye Film Institute under the supervision of Mike van Diem.
 It premiered at the Netherlands Film Festival op 29 September 2020.

 Reception

 Character has an approval rating of 92% on review aggregator website Rotten Tomatoes, based on 25 reviews, and an average rating of 7.3/10.

 The film received mixed reviews during its U.S. release.
-Janet Maslin of The New York Times praised the film's cinematography and Decleir's performance, but criticises the pacing, writing that " The story is long and episodic, but its larger trajectory is not always evident.
+Janet Maslin of The New York Times praised the film's cinematography and Decleir's performance, but criticises the pacing, writing that "The story is long and episodic, but its larger trajectory is not always evident.
 Something important seems lost in translation".